 My wife Brianna and I live in Springfield with our 6-toed cat, Hemingway.

-In my free time I enjoy playing city league volleyball and ultimate Frisbee, going hiking, camping, swimming, golfing and watching movies.
+In my free time I enjoy playing city league volleyball and ultimate frisbee, hiking, camping, swimming, golfing and watching movies.
 I’m a big Star Wars and comic cinema geek, love most genres of music, and am a military aircraft buff.